ergoplatform/ergo-tool/docs/dex-blog-post.md

-Ergo have expressive smart contracts and transaction model which allows an implementation of fully trustless DEX protocol, in which signed buy and sell orders can be put into blockchain independently by buyers and sellers.
-The off-chain matching service can observe Ergo blockchain, find matching orders and submit the swap transaction without knowing any secrets.
+Ergo have expressive smart contracts and transaction model which allows an implementation of fully trustless DEX protocol, in which signed buy and sell orders can be put into the blockchain independently by buyers and sellers.
+An off-chain matching service can observe the Ergo blockchain, find matching orders and submit the swap transaction without knowing any secrets.
 The matching can be incentivized by _DEX reward_ payed as part of a _swap transaction_.
 Anyone who first discover the match of the two orders can create the swap transaction and get a reward in ERGs.

-In this post we describe a simple yet functional implementation of DEX protocol within ErgoTool - a command line interface (CLI) utility for Ergo.
+In this post we describe a simple yet functional implementation of DEX protocol as a command line interface (CLI) utility using [Ergo Commands]() framework.

+## DEX Transactions Overview

 ![DEX](DEXDiagram.png)